parryc/interlinear/README.md

 * ```useSmallCaps: true``` Use small caps for morphemes.
 This is done by ```*morpeme name*```, e.g. ```*nom*``` (must be lowercase)
 * ```useFakeSmallCaps: false``` If your font has bad kerning for small caps, enable this.

-##TODO

-* Somethings (e.g. querySelectorAll) may not be totally backwards compatible?
-* Add support for tooltips (such as with bootstrap)
-* Add support for tagging languages

 ## From

 See [this Speechlike blog post](http://www.speechlike.org/2012/12/interlinear-glossing-with-javascript-and-css/).